-- Televisions: TV's will not be allowed in any kabana.
-There will be a TV for you to access in the bean and the lounge. - Edifying: Any show that is watched, music that is listened to, or DVD that is viewed should be edifying to the Lord and should not compromise the standards set forth at the Institute. - Wireless Internet: Anyone wishing to utilize the wireless Internet service must have an Internet filter on his or her laptop.
+- Edifying: Any show that is watched, music that is listened to, or DVD that is viewed should be edifying to the Lord and should not compromise the standards set forth at the Institute. - Wireless Internet: Anyone wishing to utilize the wireless Internet service must have an Internet filter on his or her laptop.
 This can be downloaded for free at the xxxchurch.com website.
-This will be checked by staff in class. - Video Game Policy: Video games should not be played or brought to the Kanakuk Institute.
-In the past, these have become a great distraction for some of our students. - Please understand that all of these policies are to ensure that this year is the greatest year of your life.
+This will be checked by staff in class. - Please understand that all of these policies are to ensure that this year is the greatest year of your life.